Howardites

 Frequently asked questions

 Are these specimens authenticated?
-Unless specifically stated in the listing title or description, specimens in this collection are Meteoritical Bulletin classified with a direct link to the official record.
-Every purchase ships with a Treasure Coast Meteorite Co. certificate of authenticity.
+Unless otherwise noted, every howardite here has a Meteoritical Bulletin record and ships with a Treasure Coast Meteorite Co. certificate of authenticity.